Skip to main content

 }

-Block Unnecessary Resources
+Reject Unnecessary Resources

 Block unnecessary resources to improve performance.
 Use the reject mutation to prevent loading ads, images, videos, and other non-essential requests, reducing bandwidth usage and speeding up execution.
+It's important to keep in mind that reducing bandwidth usage may reduce your proxy cost if they are enabled, however they could also trigger bot detection on some sites.

 # Make sure to enable the Adblock parameter in the editor!